Bank Levy and License Suspension

 The mandate of DCSS is to ensure that child support payments are made in a consistent and timely manner.
 This means payment of the ordered support in full each month.
 If an account builds up unpaid back support automated enforcement actions can happen.
 Two of these possible actions are Bank Account Levies and Suspension of state-issued Drivers and Occupational Licenses.

-Making timely child support payments not only helps your children, it also helps you avoid having your driver, professional, or other license, suspended and helps you avoid having money removed from your bank account.
+Making timely child support payments not only helps your children, it also helps you avoid having your driver, professional, or other license, suspended and helps you avoid having money removed from your bank account without your knowledge.

 Bank Levies -if unpaid support is owed a levy can be issued to any bank that reflects an account tied to the Social Security Number of the parent paying support.
 This includes accounts where the parent has access to the account only for cashing checks and business accounts.

 License Suspension, Release and Revocation are enforcement measures taken by DCSS whenever the current support and arrears due on a case are not being met each month.

 The use of bank levies as an enforcement action is regulated by California Revenue & Tax Code § 19271.
 DCSS is required by law to issue bank levies when back support is owed and a bank account is located.
 The License Suspension and Revocation Process is regulated by California Family Code Section 17520.